Jack Orenstein

 At Archivas, I was responsible for the design and implementation of the Metadata Manager, the component which maintained metadata on archived files.
 This metadata includes POSIX metadata, and locations of file copies within the archive.
 We initially considered one large database that would scale up as needed.
 But this database would have been a single point of failure.
 It would not scale as well as the rest of the system, and would become a bottlneck.
 As nodes are added to the cluster, throughput would increase, but only up to a limit imposed by the database.

 For these reasons, we decided to distribute the database, using techniques from the field of scalable data structures.
-I conducted original research in this area.
-This has not been published, but patent applications have been filed.
-Some of the problems we had to deal with included:
+I conducted original research in this area:

 • How to avoid rehashing everything: When nodes fail and leave the cluster, or when nodes are added to the cluster, data needs to be load-balanced across the modified set of nodes.
 But rehashing everything is prohibitively expensive.
 The traditional approach to this problem is to use consistent hashing.
 We pursued an approach based on linear hashing instead.